Tianze-Unimelb/Tianze.github.io/index.md

                         <h3 class="achievement-title">Our paper was accepted by ICIC2025</h3>
                         <p class="achievement-description">
                             Our research result "LightDrone-YOLO: A Novel Lightweight and Efficient Object Detection Network for Unmanned Aerial Vehicles" was accepted by the International Conference on Intelligent Computing (ICIC2025).
-                            This model significantly reduces the computational complexity while maintaining high accuracy, and is suitable for resource-constrained UAV platforms.
                         </p>
                         <div class="achievement-tags">
                             <span class="tag">CCF-C</span>